-NMBTs are identified by the ICD-10 data, the 10th revision of the International Statistical Classification of Diseases and Related Health Problems (ICD), a medical classification list by the World Health Organisation (WHO).
+- NMBTs, which include low grade gliomas, are identified by the ICD-10 data, the 10th revision of the International Statistical Classification of Diseases and Related Health Problems (ICD), a medical classification list by the World Health Organisation (WHO).
 It contains codes for diseases, signs and symptoms, abnormal findings, complaints, social circumstances, and external causes of injury or diseases.
-NMBTs include the following:

-meningioma - tumour arising from the membranes covering the brain and spinal cord; this accounts for about 20% of brain tumours schwannoma (also termed acoustic neuroma) - tumour in the 8th cranial nerve arising from Schwann cells; this accounts for about 9% of all brain tumours pituitary adenomas - pituitary gland tumour; this accounts for about 8% of brain tumours hemangioblastoma - vascular tissue mass, sometimes cystic; this accounts for about 2% of brain tumours craniopharyngioma - a cystic tumour from cell remnants of Rathke's pouch (nasopharynx), usually occurring in children; this accounts for about 1%-3% of brain tumours choroid plexus papilloma - choroid plexus tissue (the tissue responsible for the production of cerebrospinal fluid or CSF) mass that blocks cerebrospinal fluid flow, usually in children; this accounts for less than 1% of brain tumours.
+NMBTs include the following: - 20% meningioma - tumour arising from the membranes covering the brain and spinal cord; this accounts for about 20% of brain tumours.

+schwannoma (also termed acoustic neuroma) - tumour in the 8th cranial nerve arising from Schwann cells; this accounts for about 9% of all brain tumours.

+pituitary adenomas - pituitary gland tumour; this accounts for about 8% of brain tumours.

+hemangioblastoma - vascular tissue mass, sometimes cystic; this accounts for about 2% of brain tumours.

+craniopharyngioma - a cystic tumour from cell remnants of Rathke's pouch (nasopharynx), usually occurring in children; this accounts for about 1-3% of brain tumours.

+choroid plexus papilloma - choroid plexus tissue (the tissue responsible for the production of cerebrospinal fluid or CSF) mass that blocks cerebrospinal fluid flow, usually in children; this accounts for less than 1% of brain tumours.